 Having a mobile friendly website is only going to be become more essential as time goes on, so don't put it off.
 The young adults are especially using their phones to do internet searches, but it's also becoming more common for older folks as well.

 Does your current church website have a good, easy to follow navigation system?
 When people visit your website, they will be looking for specific information, and if they cannot find it readily, off they go.
 An article written by the Holt Partnership states that you have about 15 seconds to get a web visitor's attention and present the information they want.
 So, it follows that your website's navigation needs to quickly lead your visitors to what they want to know.

 We normally recommend that you show the most popular topics on the top level navigation and then use dropdowns to present additional choices under the appropriate category.

 What is Stopping You from a Church Website Redesign?

 If you are starting to acknowledge that it may be time for a church website redesign, what is stopping you?
 Is it the cost or the time and effort it takes?
 Is it that you don't know anyone you can trust to build you a new website?
 Maybe it's that you don't want to hurt the feelings of whoever designed the last website, especially if they are a member of your congregation.
 None of these should stop you.
 The last one is a little hard to get over, but if your website is hurting the health of your church, it's time to move ahead.

 We would love to help!
-We offer affordable pricing for churches and are experienced in church website design.
+We offer affordable church website pricing and are experienced in church website design.
 Why not give us a call at 800-615-8606 so we can talk and answer any questions you have?
-We’ll put your mind at ease!
+We'll put your mind at ease!